gcallah/BookReviews/mitchell.md

 means and the hours spent at work a mere liability, whereas normally these ought to represent an asset in the balance sheet of life."
 (85)

-"The proletariat is bereft of productive property and therefore his options are constricted, for all his decisions must be made in terms of exchange."
-(86)

-In contract to Röpke's concern about the satisfaction found in work, we find "the sort of unattached worker championed by many libertarians" (86).
+In contrast to Röpke's concern about the satisfaction found in work, we find "the sort of unattached worker championed by many libertarians" (86).
 Here Mitchell quotes Austrian economist Ludwig von Mises:
 "if workers... 'changed their locations and occupations